Fordalex/power-in-numbers/readme/testing.md

 Motivated: 10
 Difficulty: 10
 Effort: 10
-Squat / 1 Rep / 160kg
+Squat / 1 Rep / 180kg
 notes: 'Good session!'

-After this record has been saved the user will be take to their record page.
+After this record has been saved the user will be take to their record page, or if you are using DavidSmith55 this record has already been saved and should show the following:

 Checking the record saved:
 - The name on the record is the username of the user currently logged in.
 - The body weight is what has been set on the users account.
 - Date should be today.
-- location as set on the usres account.
+- location as set on the users account.
 - sets 1
-- weight lifted 160kg
+- weight lifted 180kg
 - motivated, difficulty and effort should be full
 - record type: 'weightlifting'
 - length: 0h 1m 0s